 How did research conducted by the EPIC Partners help to fill this gap?

 The U of T’s Containment Level 3 (CL3) lab was one of the few in the country that maintained an active program on high-risk pathogens, including surveillance for those with pandemic potential in the period between SARS-CoV-1 and SARS-CoV-2.
-The CL3 lab is part of the Toronto Infectious Diseases Laboratories.
+The CL3 lab is part of the Toronto High Containment Facility.

 Having this world-class research facility and expertise in place allowed our researchers to complete a variety of initiatives addressing the novel 2019 coronavirus.
 Projects focused and continue on vaccine development and testing, immune profiling of COVID-19, genetic susceptibility, pre-existing conditions, antibody-based inhibitors to block viral replication, novel therapeutics, and validation of virus deactivation to enable mask and ventilator re-use.
 This has all been possible because of the established high-containment facilities, the well-trained scientists capable of handling high-risk pathogens, and the authoritative regulatory program overseeing this work at the U of T.

 We must not wait until the next challenge emerges.
 Now is the time to innovate so that we can repel new pathogens as they arise.
-Now is the time for Canada to bolster our health security by leveraging the community that came together to combat COVID-19.
+Now is the time for Canada to bolster our health security by leveraging the community that came together to combat COVID-19 and, similarly in 2022, mpox.
 Now is the time to train a new generation of researchers, engineers and public health policy experts to combat future health challenges.

 Will this initiative make a difference to the future health of Canadians?

-The long-term mandate of EPIC and our modernized Toronto Infectious Diseases Laboratories (IDL) is to ensure that the devastating public health, economic, and societal damage caused by COVID-19 is not repeated.
+The long-term mandate of EPIC and our modernized Toronto High Containment Facility (THCF) is to ensure that the devastating public health, economic, and societal damage caused by COVID-19 is not repeated.
 When the next pandemic arrives, EPIC will provide the expertise and infrastructure to impactfully respond through rapid mobilization of research efforts and the development of informed regulatory, scientific, clinical and economic responses from our established team of experts.
 Increasing the capacity and resources available to government to evaluate and adopt research innovations will accelerate the implementation of appropriate medical countermeasures, and provide clear, science-based information to the public.

 How will EPIC impact global health?